This page shows you troubleshooting steps that you might find helpful if you run into problems using Filestore.

 roles/file.serviceAgentis not listed, you can restore it by running:

-gcloud projects add-iam-policy-binding project-id --member serviceAccount:firstname.lastname@example.org --role roles/file.serviceAgent
+gcloud projects add-iam-policy-binding project-id-or-number \ --member serviceAccount:firstname.lastname@example.org \ --role roles/file.serviceAgent

-Once the number of internal networks reaches 50 for a project, Filestore is no longer able to create new internal networks, which prevents you from creating Filestore instances on new VPC networks.
-Attempting to do so results in an error:
+Once the number of internal networks reaches 49 for a project, Filestore is no longer able to create new internal networks, which prevents you from creating Filestore instances on new VPC networks.
+Attempting to do so results in one of the following errors:

-The only way you can clear the internal networks is to disable and then re- enable the Filestore API:
+You can clear the internal networks by disabling and then re-enabling the Filestore API:

 gcloud services disable file.googleapis.com gcloud services enable file.googleapis.com